Yellow-lipped bat: Range and habitat

 Vespadelus douglasorum is restricted to the Kimberley region and is widespread within this range.
-The conservation status is of least concern, without known threatening factors and a population assumed to be stable; a listing in 1999 for the species as 'data deficient'.
+The conservation status is of 'least concern', without known threatening factors, with a population assumed to be stable; a listing in 1999 for the species as 'data deficient'.
 They are poorly surveyed and studied.
 Anthropogenic threats to the population include disturbance while roosting by visitors to caves and loss of habitat due to agricultural practices.

-The species occurs in areas of higher rainfall in the north-west of the range, mostly associated with areas of rainfall greater than 800 mm per annum, and at the devonian limestone of an ancient reef in the southern Kimberley.
+The species occurs in areas of higher rainfall in the north-west of the region, mostly associated with areas of rainfall greater than 800 mm per annum, and at the Devonian limestone of an ancient reef in the southern Kimberley.
 It is also recorded at islands of the Kimberley region: Adolphus, Augustus, Bigge, Boongaree, Middle Osborn, Storr, and Wulalam Islands.
-The areas in which they forage are streams running through tropical woodland, riparian zones dominated by pandanus and melaleuca trees within the 800 mm isohyet.
+The areas in which the bats forage include streams running through tropical woodland, riparian zones dominated by pandanus and melaleuca trees within the 800 mm isohyet.

 Biology

 They roost in limestone and sandstone caves in colonies, smaller in number with occasional records are of up to eighty individuals.
 They occur in sympatry with a bat which they resemble, the smaller and darker northern cave species Vespadelus caurinus, and found cohabiting with these and other microchiropteran species.
 They maintain small groups, typically foraging in tropical woodland vegetation and often observed hunting over open running water.
 Collectors of the museum specimens noted that the species was more difficult to shoot, flying closer to the cliffs than V. caurinus.

-The breeding behavior is largely unrecorded, it is assumed that copulation takes place in the wet season due to an observation of lactation at a maternity colony in March.
+The breeding behaviour is largely unrecorded, it is assumed that copulation takes place in the wet season due to an observation of lactation at a maternity colony in March.
 They give birth a single young.
 The individual life expectancy is unknown, for similar species in captivity it is twelve to twenty years.
 The generation length of the species is approximated to be six years.